syncfusion-content/fileformat-docs/FileFormat/DocIO/Find and Replace.md

 For Each textSelection As TextSelection In textSelections

-'Get the found text as single text range and set highlight color
+'Gets the found text as single text range and sets highlight color

 Dim textRange As WTextRange = textSelection.GetAsOneRange()